Travelling with animals

 - Canadian commercial dogs returning to Canada

-For the most up to date requirements for bringing your dog(s) into Canada, please refer to the CFIA's Automated Import Reference System (AIRS).
+For the most up to date requirements for bringing your dog(s) into Canada, please refer to the CFIA's Automated Import Reference System (AIRS) or the CFIA’s Bringing animals to Canada: importing and travelling with pets for more information.

 It is strongly recommended to always travel with the physical original copy of all required documents when bringing your dog(s) into Canada.